 STEM is one of the most rewarding career paths available today.
-It’s a fast-growing field packed full of opportunities and high-paying jobs, and will almost undoubtedly continue to grow in scope and importance in the years to come.
+It’s a fast-growing field packed full of opportunities and high-paying jobs, and will undoubtedly continue to grow in scope and importance in the years to come.

 The origins of the STEM opportunity gap can be seen at many levels of our education system.
 Examples include low levels of school funding in certain areas, low household income preventing students from accessing learning materials at home, inconsistent teaching programs, and more.

 Unfortunately, these issues often occur in areas with a higher population of students of color.
 This adds to the wide range of historical, economic, and racial disadvantages facing these student groups.

 The opportunity gap isn't something we can solve overnight, but educators can still do quite a bit to make STEM more inclusive and encourage young learners from all backgrounds to pursue subjects in science and math.

 Why Do We Use Opportunity Gap vs. Achievement Gap?

 In the past, many educators and administrators referred to the academic opportunity gap using another term — the achievement gap.

 When considering the achievement gap vs. opportunity gap, the former term has fallen out of favor, largely due to the discouraging and unfair connotations the phrase implies.

 Educators are rejecting placing blame on low-income students for their academic performance struggles (especially in comparison to affluent classmates) due to a reframing of disadvantaged students' challenges.

 Instead of looking at demographic differences in academic success and describing them as a disparity in achievement, educational experts are instead describing this phenomenon as an opportunity gap.